preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 3. Due to the rigid transformation and no straightening, some of the panaromas will be skewed.

 # Adaptation of open source
-BUndle adjustment function in MATLAB is adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.
+Bundle adjustment functions in MATLAB is adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.

 # Licensing conditions
 This software is `LICENSED under The University of British Columbia`.
 This is being programmed and made available to public for research purposes only.
 Please cite the relevant citations as provided in the main file.